aarongitlin/agv2/source/projects/case-study-cmf.md

 index_hero_image: "/images/home/cmf-desk-hero@2x.png"
 detail_hero_image: ""
 dash_intro: "A small but prominent insurance company based in New York City commissioned us to redesign their website and integrate a CMS to suit their needs"
-article_intro: "CM&F is not such a big name compared to some of the other clients I worked with at Tigerspike, but they still had some complex challenges to solve.
+article_intro_summary: "CM&F is not such a big name compared to some of the other clients I worked with at Tigerspike, but they still had some complex challenges to solve.
 As a family business, they have a trusted client base and positive reputation, but pretty old school systems.
 A lot of phone calls, paper forms, and yes, even faxes."
+article_intro_role: "I was the lead designer and primary client contact.
+I directed two junior designers and led the handoff to development."

 ---